saverioscagnoli/skadi/README.md

 Skadi is a web-powered widget system, it is powered by webkit6 and gtk, making it extremely customizable by using web techologies and frameworks like React, Svelte, Vue, etc.

-## Note:
+## Note

-This is still in very early development
+This is still in very early development.
 Currently only React is supported.

 ## If you're concerned about resources